 Nonresidential uses located within a PDD may apply the parking standards indicated in Table 6.A.1.B, Minimum Off-Street Parking and Loading Requirements or the minimum/maximum parking standards below.
-The site plan shall clearly indicate which parking standards are being utilized for the entire site. ial uses shall comply with the following require a) Minimum/Maximum Parking Standards
+The site plan shall clearly indicate which parking standards are being utilized for the entire site.
+Parking for nresidential uses shall comply with the following requirements:

+a) Minimum/Maximum Parking Standards